-Accountancy is a crowded market so it’s important for practices to find a way to stand out but, at the same time, your brand identity and tone of voice must be authentic.
+Accountancy is a crowded market so it’s important for practices to find a way to stand out.
+At the same time, your firm’s brand identity and tone of voice must be authentic.

 In other words, it must be a true reflection of your personality, or of your accounting firm’s culture and attitudes.